 The first part of today’s concert features Cello Concerto, a composition from 1982, one of the best-known works of Friedrich Gulda Austrian piano virtuoso and composer.
 Known for brilliantly defying convention, in this work, Gulda managed to reconcile the contrast between the noble and elegant cello voice and the often trivial military music.
 The solo will be played by the young Austrian cellist Lida Limmer.

-Today’s concert will begin with the overture to a lesser-known operetta by Johann Strauss Jr. The main motif of the stage work Waldmeister (Woodruff) is a waltz theme that incorporates the inverted arpeggio of the first three notes of the famous Blue Danube Waltz.
+The second part of the concert will start by the overture to a lesser-known operetta by Johann Strauss Jr. The main motif of the stage work Waldmeister (Woodruff) is a waltz theme that incorporates the inverted arpeggio of the first three notes of the famous Blue Danube Waltz.
 And although contemporary critics scoffed at this late work, Brahms expressed his admiration: Strauss’s magnificent orchestration reminded him of Mozart.

-The evening continues with our conductor Guido Mancusi conducting his own work, ‘Stil & Eleganz’, or Style and Elegance Waltz.
+The evening will be closed by our conductor Guido Mancusi conducting his own work, “Stil & Eleganz”, or Style and Elegance Waltz.